mbonig/reinvent/README.md

-# Reinvent Demo CDK App
+# re:Invent 2023 Demo CDK App

 This is the demo application built for my talk at re:invent 2023.
 This is just demo-ware and is not a full-fledged application.
 It is meant to show how to use the AWS CDK to build a serverless application.